-As I look back, I lament the days I wasted due to the alcohol and drugs.
-It was too many days.
-And it continued for too many years!
+As I look back however, I lament the days I wasted due to alcohol and drugs.
+It was too many days and it continued for too many years.

 My lifestyle at the time consisted of weekly binges on the alcohol and drugs.
 I’d be out of it for days.
-Then I’d take a few days to dry out, then the addictive impulses would overwhelm me and drive me into using again.
+Then I’d take a few days to dry out before the addictive impulses would overwhelm me and drive me into using again.